taikoxyz/docs/src/content/docs/guides/enable-a-prover.md

 ## Enable a prover with simple-taiko-node

 :::note
-A Taiko prover needs to be able to generate **both** SGX and ZK proofs at the moment.
+A Taiko prover needs to be able to generate SGX proofs at the moment.
 We are **not distributing TTKOh** as we are reworking the SGX registration process to occur fully onchain.
+Please follow the README guide on our raiko [here](https://github.com/taikoxyz/raiko/blob/taiko/unstable/README_Docker.md) repository.
 :::

 ### Approve TaikoL1 as TTKOh spender

-You will need TTKOk deposited on the TaikoL1 contract to secure the bond for the proofs you generate.
+You will need TTKOh deposited on the TaikoL1 contract to secure the bond for the proofs you generate.

 First, you will need to **approve the TaikoL1 contract as a spender**.
 Visit the TTKOh contract on Holesky [here](https://holesky.etherscan.io/address/0x6490E12d480549D333499236fF2Ba6676C296011#writeProxyContract).